-In the US, the laws around cannabis use have been changing state by state, and it doesn’t appear to be letting up.
-In fact, there are nearly 40 initiatives in 2016 across the country that could lead to decriminalization or some sort of legalization of the drug in certain states.
+In the U.S., the laws around cannabis use have been changing state by state, and it doesn’t appear to be letting up.

-Five or more states look hopeful for full legalization of recreational and medical marijuana if these initiatives pass.
+Five or more states look hopeful for full recreational and medical marijuana legalization if these initiatives pass.
 They would join the four states which have already legalized the drug.

 States that Prohibit Marijuana

-Currently, there are 11 states that ban the use of any marijuana.
-If a landlord lives in one of these states, then the decision has already been made – marijuana should be treated the same as any other illegal drug.
+Currently, 11 states ban all marijuana use.
+If a landlord lives in one of these states, the decision is final – the law treats marijuana like any other illegal drug.

-- Using of cannabis and any other federally-prohibited drug is not allowed on the Premises.
-Further Tenant and their guest(s) will not engage in any drug-related illegal activity including but limited to medical cannabis on or near the Premises.
-Landlord may terminate this Agreement if Tenant and/or guests engage in such activities.
-If this provision is violated, Tenants will be subject to charges, damages, and eviction.
-Tenant forfeits their security deposit if there is any evidence of smoking on the Premises.
+Using of cannabis and any other federally-prohibited drug is not allowed on the Premises.
+Further, tenants and their guest(s) will not engage in any illegal drug-related activity, including medical cannabis on or near the Premises.
+A landlord may terminate this Agreement if tenants and their guests engage in such activities.
+If tenants violate this rule, they are subject to charges, damages, and eviction.
+Tenant forfeits their security deposit if there is any evidence of smoking on the premises.

 States that Legalize Medical Marijuana

-There are 23 states and DC that have legalized medical marijuana, and this brings up multiple questions for landlords who might have to negotiate their terms to a medical marijuana user.
+Twenty-three states and D.C. have legalized medical marijuana, which raises multiple questions for landlords who might have to negotiate their terms with a medical marijuana user.

 States that Legalize Recreational and Medical Marijuana

-“Ultimately the landlord has a lot of discretion on what does or does not happen on their property,” Chan said.
-Even if recreational and medical marijuana use is legal in the state, there remains to be a federal ban on the drug; therefore, it is up to the landlord to decide what is permitted on their property.
+Even if recreational and medical marijuana use is legal in the state, a federal ban is still in place on the drug; therefore, it is up to the landlord to decide what goes on their property.

 - This is a non-smoking residence.
-No smoking, including medical marijuana, inside the home or on the Premise is permitted.
+Smoking, including medical marijuana, is prohibited inside the home or on the premises.
 However, consuming medical marijuana with a vaporizer or in cannabis edibles, tonics, or concentrates is permitted.

 - No recreational or medical marijuana may be grown or consumed on the Premises by the Tenant(s) or guest(s) without the prior written consent of the Landlord.